 top of page

 Here's a little overview about framing.
-It's a whole world of its own, so it's generally a good idea to bring your etching to a frame shop and compare the frames directly next to it instead of ordering one immediately.
+It's a whole world of its own, so it's generally a good idea to bring your etching to a frame shop and compare the frames directly next to it instead of ordering one online immediately.
+I'm including some example photos provided by my collectors, many thanks to them for sharing their beautiful design ideas!

 For example, if you have a 30x40cm print on a 38x52cm paper, the inner passepartout cutout should be 32x42cm and the outer passepartout format should be anything over 38x52 (say, 45x60 standard size) so that it fully covers the paper and a little extra for tolerance.

-What's so great about this way of framing is that
+What's so great about this way of framing?

 About age resistence